Mitigation Banks for Sale

 - Colbert Cameron Mitigation Bank (2020) Sold for $5 million with mitigation credit value of $8 Million Dollars of assets (2,620 acres)

 Florida Gulf Coast Mitigation Bank

-The Florida Gulf Coast Mitigation Bank & Land is FOR SALE.
-This Freshwater & Saltwater Mitigation Bank provides state and federal Freshwater Depression Marsh and Freshwater Forested credits within SEVERAL BASINS within the Suwannee River Water Management District, Levy County.
+The Florida Gulf Coast Mitigation Bank provides state and federal Freshwater Depression Marsh and Freshwater Forested credits within the Waccasassa River Basin, Suwannee River Basin, Coastal Rivers Basin and Withlacoochee River Basin within the Suwannee River Water Management District.